gdams/twitter-legacy-verified/README.md

 The CSV file is located in the root of the directory [`legacy-verified.csv`](./legacy-verified.csv).

-There is also a handy search page available at https://gdams.github.io/twitter-legacy-verified/ which allows you to search for legacy verified users.
+There is also a handy search page and API available at https://twitter-legacy.herokuapp.com which allows you to search for legacy verified users.